 The ASC contracts overseas commercial organisations to provide products or services to the ASC or its clients.
 These agreements are entered into where:

-- the organisation meets the privacy and security standards required by the ASC in protecting personal information
+- the organisation meets the privacy and security standards required by the ASC in protecting personal information; and

 - the organisation uses personal information only for the specific service the ASC asks them to provide, and for no other purpose.